maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 ## 3. Time Series

-First of all, how does the overall production compare with the overall consumption ?
+First of all, how does the overall production compare with the overall consumption?

 ```python
 plt.figure(figsize=(12,8))